 Mobile giving encompasses any donation that’s made on a mobile device—usually, smartphones and tablets.

-You might encounter mobile giving through any of the following methods:
+Donors may make mobile donations through any of the following methods:

-Through mobile giving, you can access your donors wherever they are.
-It’s convenient, engaging, and widely accessible for a number of on-the-go supporters.
+When your donation pages (and the forms they include!) are easy to use on mobile devices, your donors can effortlessly give to you wherever they are.
+It’s convenient, engaging, and widely accessible for your on-the-go supporters.

 2. Recurring Giving

-With online donations, you can make recurring giving easy for your donors and increase your donor retention rates.
+With a good donation page, you can make recurring giving easy for your donors and increase your donor retention rates.

-Monthly or annually are the most popular contribution types, primarily if you have implemented a monthly donor program or an annual fund campaign.
+Monthly or annual gifts are the most popular contribution types, especially if you have implemented a monthly donor program or an annual fund campaign.

 3. CRM Integration